 Skepticism and the paranormal

-The first type is the true believer.
-These are the persons who believe in ghosts based on faith, and faith alone.
+The first type is that of the true believer.
+These are the people who believe in ghosts based on faith, and faith alone.
 They believe because of religious convictions, i.e. Christians who believe in angels and demons, Heaven and Hell and the continuation of the soul after death, they believe in such things because the religious doctrine of their faith demands it of them, they must believe.

 By Martin Burns